The Feminist Leadership, Movement Building and Rights Institute – South Asia

-Dipta Bhog is a creative facilitator, who has over three decades of experience of working on issues of gender and education, women’s rights and development.
-She is a founder member of “Nirantar, a Centre for Gender and education in New Delhi”.
-Identity and caste are new areas of interest, while in the past she has worked with rural women and grassroots women leaders -building on their leadership and organisational strength.
-She was part of the setting up of Khabar Lahariya, the first rural and Dalit women led newspaper in 2002.
+Dipta Bhog is a a creative facilitator, who has over three decades of experience of working on issues of gender and education, women’s rights and development.
+She is a founding member of “Nirantar”, a Centre for Gender and Education, based in New Delhi.
+Her new areas of interests are identity and caste, while in the past she has worked with rural women and grassroots women leaders, building on their leadership and organisational strength.
+She was also part of the setting up of Khabar Lahariya, the first rural and Dalit women led newspaper in 2002.

-She conceptualized and coordinated a study titled, Textbook Regimes: A Feminist Analysis of Nation and Identity, in partnership with four leading Women’s Studies Departments in four Indian state universities, that analysed language and social science textbooks from elementary and secondary schools.
-She has developed curriculum, textbooks, creative reading material, comic-books and digital installations to communicate feminist ideas and insights.
-Recently, she conceptualized The Third Eye, a feminist learning portal, working on the intersections of gender, sexuality and technology.
+She conceptualized and coordinated a study titled, Textbook Regimes: A Feminist Analysis of Nation and Identity, in partnership with four leading women’s studies departments in four Indian state universities, that analyzed language and social science textbooks from elementary and secondary schools.
+Dipta has developed curriculum, textbooks, creative reading material, comic-books and digital installations to communicate feminist ideas and insights.
+Recently, she conceptualized The Third Eye, a feminist learning portal, which focuses on the intersections of gender, sexuality and technology.

-Paromita Chakravarti is professor, department of English, Jadavpur University (JU) and has been director, School of Women’s Studies, and a convenor of the Cell against Sexual harassment at Ju.
-She teaches drama, women’s writing, queer and film studies and has worked on gender representation in school textbooks, sexuality education, women’s higher education, women and HIV and AIDS.
-Closely associated with the women’s movement in Kolkata, she is active in the queer, sex worker, homeless and single women’s movements.
-She has introduced one of the first postgraduate courses in Queer Studies in the department of English at Ju.
+Paromita Chakravarti is Professor, Department of English, at Jadavpur University (JU) and former Director, School of Women’s Studies.
+She has also been the convenor of the Cell against Sexual harassment at JU.
+She teaches drama, women’s writing, queer and film studies and has worked on gender representation in school textbooks, sexuality education, women’s higher education, women and HIV/AIDS.
+Closely associated with the women’s movement in Kolkata, Paromita is active in the queer, sex worker, homeless and single women’s movements.
+She introduced one of the first postgraduate courses in Queer Studies in the Department of English at JU.
 Her book, Women Contesting Culture, co-edited with Prof. Kavita Panjabi was published in 2012.
-Dr. Chakravarti is also the founder member of the NGO “ebong alaap” which works on critical pedagogies and serves as board member of “anjali” a NGO which works on mental health.
+Dr. Chakravarti is also the founding member of “Ebong Alap”, an NGO which works on critical pedagogies and serves as board member of “Anjali”, an NGO working on mental health.

 The course will also be taught by other activists, academicians, practitioners and researchers from South Asia.